A Blacker Shade of Blue by Chris Green

 Jet remembers the psychology guy saying that distraction was a useful tactic.
 You could talk someone down who was about to jump or prevent someone with fists raised from hitting you by taking their mind off their subject.
 ‘It’s hot and humid in Kuala Lumpur,’ he continues.
 ‘It says on the news they are having a heatwave.’

-‘I’ve got beer in the fridge,’ says Cyan, lurching towards the kitchen.
+‘I’ve got beer in the fridge,’ Tiffany says, lurching towards the kitchen.

 ‘I might buy a guitar when I’ve got some money,’ he says.
 ‘And learn to play like George Harrison.’

 ‘I did think of getting some whiskey,’ she says.
 ‘I could nip down to the off-licence if you like.’

 The psychology guy’s reasoning was clearly flawed.
 ‘What I’d really like is a cup of tea,’ he says.
 ‘Why don’t we both have a nice cup of tea.’

 On the way home on the bus, Jet feels despondent.
 It is clear to him that Tiffany has a serious drink problem.
 He had not suspected this when he met her in the woods.
 She seemed all sweetness and light then.
 Perhaps everyone has a deep-seated issue if you look for it.
 At least Tiffany is not trying to hide it.
 She is not a secret drinker like some he has known, Kathy for instance.
 Kathy would hide it everywhere, under the sink, behind the potted plants, in the garage and in with the grass cuttings.
 He is sure that Tiffany is a lovely person beneath it all.
 He needs to help her.
 She deserves that much.
 Helping her will also help him to convince himself that he has changed.